meikelenboom/Presentations/README.md

 # Presentations

-This repository host the code samples I use during different speaking events.
+This repository hosts the code samples I use during different speaking events.